Free utility for testing and learning

 What is the difference between 12 and 24 word mnemonics?

-Is the mnemonic stored or sent anywhere?
+Is the mnemonic stored or transmitted when I generate it online?

 Related services and reading